Project details

 - Add a new wax ring to the flange.

-- Carefully put the new toilet back on the flange and push to set into the wax ring.
+- Carefully put the new toilet back on the flange and push it into the wax ring to set it.

 - Add the toilet cap base to the closet bolts on both sides.

-- Put the washer and nut back on the closet bolts.
+- Put the washer and nut back onto the closet bolts.
 Secure them on both sides with the open-ended adjustable wrench.
-Take turns securing each side and do not overtighten to prevent damaging the toilet.
+Secure each side and do not overtighten, which could damage the toilet

 - Use the mini hacksaw to carefully cut the closet bolts close to the nut.